TheGentzy/FunctionJumping/README.md

 -Some sort of method to auto duplicate the Event class for every function.
 (Possibly Generics)

 -Allow the passing of return type and paremetters of a function to avoid an AmbiguousMatchException for functions with overrides.
+IN PROGRESS!

--When multiple Functions are added to the same event, only the last one added gets to passback its return value.
-Implement the passing back of an LIST of return values.
+_-When multiple Functions are added to the same event, only the last one added gets to passback its return value.
+Implement the passing back of an LIST of return values_

+-Support Out keyword